nod-ai/SHARK-Studio/README.md

 ![a photo of a crab playing a trumpet](https://user-images.githubusercontent.com/74956/204933258-252e7240-8548-45f7-8253-97647d38313d.jpg)

-Find us on [SHARK Discord server](https://discord.gg/RUqY2h2s9u) if you have any trouble with running it on your hardware.
+Find us on [AMDSHARK Discord server](https://discord.gg/RUqY2h2s9u) if you have any trouble with running it on your hardware.

 <details>